Mortim-Portim/SnakeProJava/README.md

 	Follow the Instructions

+To run SnakePro on Linux, execute:

+	SnakePro.sh

-To run SnakePro double click on
+To run SnakePro on Windows, execute:

 	SnakePro.bat

-To run SnakePro execute

-	SnakePro.sh